 Firstly, one of the most important factors of CAR T therapy is the design.
 The artificial receptor must be specific to a target on a tumour.
 This means that the target should only be present on tumour cells and not in healthy cells ensuring that the CAR T attacks only tumour cells.
 Without a specific target, CAR T may also attack healthy cells, which results in side effects.
 It can be difficult to find a specific target in solid tumours.
 Scientists are already working on a solution to this.
 One of the ideas is to use two artificial receptors instead of just one.
 In this way, the CAR T cell will only activate when it encounters both targets.
 This makes it less likely that both targets will be in healthy cells, so it should only kill cancer cells and have fewer side effects.

 CAR T therapy is injected into the patient’s bloodstream.
-Once in the blood, it should target the tumours and any areas of Cancer cells have spread from the site where they developed to other parts of the body. (spreading cancer cells).
+Once in the blood, it should target the tumours and any areas of metastasis (spreading cancer cells).
 The problem is that the treatment may not find the tumours.
 Previously in clinical trials, very few CAR T cells were found in the tumours, resulting in poor anti-tumour activity.
 To overcome this issue, CAR T cells could be injected directly into the tumour.

 CAR T cells that manage to reach the tumour encounter a very hostile environment.
 OS has an environment that disables the immune system, with low oxygen and few nutrients.
 T cells need to be in a more friendly environment to function well.
 New studies are underway to reduce the effects of the tumour environment and enhance the effect of treatment.
 For example, CAR T cells have been modified to not express the off switch that inactivates them.
 This gives them more “battery power” and means that they can function better in hostile environments.